OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

 ```

-slots are we put or inject our content.
+slots are where we put or inject our content.
 Since web components are in a shadow root they support slots.
 For more info on slots see [mdn](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot)

-You can also see clicking some buttons would cause some events to be dispatched
+You can also see, clicking some buttons would cause some events to be dispatched:

 ```javascript